mwiens91/sm64-route-optimizer/README.md

   from being included in the route[^cap-stage-assumption]

 [^cap-stage-assumption]:
     The program assumes that if you're getting a cap (e.g., the wing cap), you're also getting the 8 red coin star on the cap stage (e.g., the "Tower of the Wing Cap" star).
-A consequence of this is that if a cap stage star is not included in a route or is excluded through either not having a time or a command line argument, then all stars it is a prerequisite for are also excluded.
+If a cap stage's 8 red coin star is not in a route, all stars it is a prerequisite for are also excluded.

 > [!TIP]
 > How you record and enter data is up to you.
 That said, I'd recommend